Linabousbih/ecs-challenge/README.md

-# Research Day Judge Assignment

-## Explanation
-We start with two lists: **primary** and **backup**.
-The primary list contains the main pool of judges, while the backup list serves as a reserve.
-The assignment process follows a recursive logic where, if the primary list is empty, we swap it with the backup list and continue.
-At the end, an AI-based match swapping optimization is performed to improve assignments.

-## Loading and Grouping
-The judges and posters are loaded from Excel.
-Judges are grouped by their availability (first or second hour) and stored in dictionaries keyed by JudgeID.
-Each judge is associated with a list (initially empty) that will store the line numbers of the assigned posters.

-## Assignment Logic
-For each poster, we first try to pick two judges from the primary dictionary whose match score (using F()) is at least 0.5.

-- If there are at least two such judges:
-  - We choose the top two based on the match score.
-- Otherwise:
-  - We then evaluate the backup list (and, if needed, relax the threshold to include all available candidates).

-### Flipping Primary and Backup
-If the primary list has fewer than 2 judges available, we swap primary and backup and repeat the process.
-Once judges are assigned, we update their list of assigned poster indices and remove them if they reach 6 assignments.
-Also, judges selected from primary are moved into the backup list.

-## Swapping Phase
-A second round iterates over pairs of posters.
-For each pair, it checks if swapping one judge from each poster would yield a better combined match score.
-If so, the swap is made.
-This phase is iterative (up to a fixed number of iterations) and helps fine-tune the initial assignments.

-## Logic
-1. If primary has fewer than 2 judges, then:
-   - If primary is empty, let backup become primary and reset backup.
-   - If primary has exactly one judge, merge it into backup and then let backup become primary.
-2. Evaluate candidates in primary using F() (consider only those with score >= 0.5)
-   - Skip any candidate whose full name equals the poster's advisor.
-3. If fewer than 2 primary candidates meet the threshold, then evaluate candidates from backup.
-   - If still fewer than 2, relax the threshold by considering all candidates.
-4. Record the assignment and update the judge's list with the poster row index.
-5. Once a judge is assigned, if from primary, move the judge into backup.
-6. Remove any judge (from either dictionary) if they reach 6 assignments.

-## Loading and Grouping
-Judges and posters are loaded from Excel.
-Judges are grouped into two dictionaries (primary and backup) by availability for first and second hour using their JudgeID as keys.
-Each judge’s value is a list that will store poster indices (i.e., the row numbers in the poster file) up to 6 assignments.

-## Assignment Logic
-For each poster:

-1. Check if the primary candidate pool has fewer than 2 judges.
-   - If primary is empty, let backup become primary and reset backup.
-   - If primary has one judge, add that judge into backup (effectively combining the pools), then set that combined pool as primary and clear backup.
-2. Evaluate candidates from primary using the matching function F() (only considering those with a score ≥ 0.5).
-3. If there are at least two primary candidates meeting the threshold, select the top two.
-Otherwise, evaluate candidates from backup (or relax the threshold if needed) to ensure two judges are chosen.
-4. After assignment, update each judge’s list.
-Judges are removed once they reach 6 assignments.
-5. Judges assigned from primary are moved to backup.

-## Swapping Phase
-In a second round, the algorithm iterates over pairs of posters and, for each pair of assigned judges, checks if swapping would improve the combined matching score.
-If so, the swap is performed.
+# --------------------------------------
+# Step 1: Set Up MongoDB using Docker
+# --------------------------------------

+# Ensure you have Docker installed.
+You can get Docker from: https://www.docker.com/get-started

+# Run the following command to start a MongoDB container:
+docker run -d \
+  --name mongodb \
+  -p 27017:27017 \
+  -v mongodb_data:/data/db \
+  mongo:8.0

+# This will start MongoDB, bind it to port 27017, and persist the database in a volume called `mongodb_data`.

+# --------------------------------------
+# Step 2: Install Python Dependencies
+# --------------------------------------

+# Ensure that Python 3 and pip3 are installed.
+Then, install the required packages:
+pip3 install -r requirements.txt

+# Create a `requirements.txt` file with the following content:
+# pandas
+# numpy
+# requests
+# beautifulsoup4
+# sentence-transformers
+# torch
+# concurrent.futures
+# pymongo
+# openpyxl

+# This will install necessary libraries such as pandas, numpy, requests, beautifulsoup4, and more.

+# --------------------------------------
+# Step 3: Running the Application
+# --------------------------------------

+# Once MongoDB is up and running, and the required Python packages are installed, you can run the application using:
+python3 main.py

+# --------------------------------------
+# Step 4: Branches Overview
+# --------------------------------------

+# The project is organized into three branches:
+# 1. **Main Branch (`main`)**:
+#    - Contains the logic for **Part 1** and **Part 3** of the project:
+#      - **Part 1**: Judge assignment based on AI matching, web scraping, and assignment logic.
+#      - **Part 3**: Final grading and ranking of posters based on matching scores and grades from judges.
+# 2. **UI Branch (`UI`)**:
+#    - Dedicated to building the user interface for interacting with the application.
+# 3. **Part 2 Branch (`part 2`)**:
+#    - Focuses on **Part 2**, which includes the **optimization phase** of matching judges to posters based on matching scores.

+# --------------------------------------
+# Part 1: Loading and Grouping
+# --------------------------------------

+# Judges and posters are loaded from Excel files.
+Judges are grouped by their availability (first or second hour) into two dictionaries (`primary` and `backup`).
+# Each judge is associated with a list (initially empty) that stores the line numbers of the assigned posters.
+# When a judge reaches 6 assignments, they are removed from the pool.

+# --------------------------------------
+# Part 2: Assignment Logic
+# --------------------------------------

+# For each poster, we evaluate the candidate judges:
+# - First, from the **primary list**, if there are at least two candidates with a match score >= 0.5.
+# - If fewer than two are available, we then check the **backup list**, and if necessary, relax the threshold to include all candidates.
+# Once judges are assigned, the assignment is recorded, and their list of assigned poster indices is updated.

+# If the **primary list** has fewer than 2 judges available, we swap it with the **backup list** and repeat the process.
+# Once judges from the **primary list** are assigned, they are moved to the **backup list**.

+# --------------------------------------
+# Part 3: Swapping Phase
+# --------------------------------------

+# In a second round, we iterate over pairs of posters and evaluate whether swapping one judge from each poster improves the combined match score.
+# If a swap results in a better match, we perform the swap.
+This process is iterative and helps fine-tune the initial assignments.

+# --------------------------------------
+# Part 3: Swapping Phase
+# --------------------------------------

+# In a second round, we iterate over pairs of posters and evaluate whether swapping one judge from each poster improves the combined match score.
+# If a swap results in a better match, we perform the swap.
+This process is iterative and helps fine-tune the initial assignments.

+# --------------------------------------
+# Part 4: Data Storage and Access
+# --------------------------------------

+# All assignments, posters, judges, and relevant data are stored in a MongoDB database for easy access and management.
+# This allows for real-time access to judge assignments, poster details, and professor interactions.
+# Using a MongoDB database helps keep track of assignments and makes the process more scalable.

+# --------------------------------------
+# Part 5: Professor Login and Poster Access
+# --------------------------------------

+# In addition to the judge assignment and grading system, the application includes a login page for professors.
+# Professors can log in to access only their assigned posters.
+This ensures that professors have secure access to their relevant data.
+# The login page will verify their credentials, and upon successful authentication, it will display the posters assigned to them.

+# The login system ensures that only professors can view and grade the posters assigned to them, maintaining confidentiality and access control.

+# --------------------------------------
+# Part 6: Branches Overview
+# --------------------------------------

+# The project is organized into three branches:
+# 1. **Main Branch (`main`)**:
+#    - Contains the logic for **Part 1** and **Part 3** of the project:
+#      - **Part 1**: Judge assignment based on AI matching, web scraping, and assignment logic.
+#      - **Part 3**: Final grading and ranking of posters based on matching scores and grades from judges.
+# 2. **UI Branch (`UI`)**:
+#    - Dedicated to building the user interface for interacting with the application.
+# 3. **Part 2 Branch (`part 2`)**:
+#    - Focuses on **Part 2**, which includes the **optimization phase** of matching judges to posters based on matching scores.